 What is the Enneagram?

 Colloquially described as a set of nine personality types, the Enneagram is essentially a map of the human psyche.
 The nine “types,” ranged along the circumference of the circle in the accompanying diagram, are facets of the human personality we all contain; but we come into the world with a predisposition towards one of them, and in early childhood it will solidify into the basis of our personality structure.
-The inner lines of the diagram demonstrate the complex relationships among these dimensions of who we are; becoming more mindful of the neglected dimensions, and integrating them, can help us become happier and healthier.
+The inner lines of the diagram demonstrate the complex relationships among these dimensions of who we are.
+We can be happier and healthier if we become more mindful of the motivations that underlie our personality structure and the limited psychic perspectives that form the core of our suffering.

 Where does the Enneagram come from?

 The wisdom of the Enneagram draws on insights developed in various spiritual traditions: for instance, the Desert Fathers and Mothers of the Christian monastic tradition spoke of “deadly sins” that correspond roughly to the “passions,” or vices, of the nine types, and the Sufi tradition developed its own personality typology, as well.
 The 20th century mystic G.I.
 Gurdjieff associated these elements with an ancient symbol that had appeared in speculative works since the time of Pythagoras.
-The father of the contemporary Enneagram, however, was the Chilean philosopher Oscar Ichazo, whose student Claudio Naranjo went on to elaborate much of the theoretical understanding we have today.
+The father of the contemporary Enneagram, however, was the Chilean philosopher Oscar Ichazo, whose student Claudio Naranjo went on to elaborate our contemporary psychological understanding of the type structures.
 He then taught it to such seminal figures as Helen Palmer, Sandra Maitri, and A. H. Almaas.
 From the 1970s onward, it was also popularized as a tool for Catholic spiritual direction by the Jesuits of the United States and by the Franciscan friar Richard Rohr.
 While many schools of thought have emerged to interpret the Enneagram’s wisdom, its students believe that the figure describes human psycho-spiritual reality as it actually is.
-It is, in other words, a discovery rather than an invention.
+In other words, it is a discovery rather than an invention.

 Is the Enneagram “legitimate”?